Generate a consistent error message from the result of a try() block.

 truncatedLength

-Length of the output error message.
+Length of the truncated error message.

 call.